 You might be thinking that’s no big deal, if it can cope with the higher speed, just run it at that.
 But this is the issue, and where our flow comparison comes in.
 In order to run at that higher clock speed, the component is stressed beyond what is the standard level and so degrades faster than if it was processing at the lower speed.
 This is how basically all man-made objects perform, if you push it further, it degrades quicker.

 So with all the similarities between humans and computers, does this mean that when we hack into flow, achieve a flow state more often than a normal person, peaking for longer periods, our body will decay faster due to the extra stress on its components ?
-Well, no it won t.
+The answer is that it won’t.
 Your body is not man-made, so to speak.
 When you train your body, it improves the quality of its components.
-Think of a tennis player.
+Think of an athlete.
 By training, they improve the condition of their body, allowing them to reach a flow state during their performance.
 This doesn t mean they have a shorter life or lose the ability to walk sooner than anyone else.
 If anything it gives them a longer and better standard of life into a late age as they are constantly improving the body capacity.

 However, one of the downsides of being human, and being very conscious beings, is that we cannot be in flow all of the time.
 So we are unlikely to ever really test this question to its entirety.
 So don’t be scared to overclock yourself through flow.
 You will find that you are simply unlocking the potential you have always had; growing in strength and resilience, allowing you to go further than you ever thought you could.